How To Capture A Man’s Heart

 Men “Demand” Sex and Women “Give” Sex.

+This is a myth that still exists in many relationships, simply because it is so deeply ingrained into the fabric of our society and culture.
 This may sound like an astonishing assertion in this day and age.
 However, there is plenty of evidence that even when couples share much of the housework and childcare, there are still old cultural forces at work inside the bedroom.

 Any woman who was brought up with the idea that it was a woman’s duty to care for her man may well believe that she needs to provide him with sex whenever he wants it.
 And of course there are plenty of reasons why, even today, women feel obliged to provide sex to their man: for one thing, it can stop him straying.
 In other words, it will stop him finding a more obliging, easily available woman who will provide him with sex whenever he wants it.